Last Updated on July 29, 2021 by Stacy Sampson, DO

 7. Do the people who know you have an STI treat you differently than they treated you before they knew?

 Most people have not treated me differently at all.

-Others have, in turn, shared their own STD stories or have confided in me regarding other sensitive topics; this has resulted in more genuine and deeper relationships, and in general, I have been thankful for the strength to share my story.
+Others have, in turn, shared their own STI stories or have confided in me regarding other sensitive topics; this has resulted in more genuine and deeper relationships, and in general, I have been thankful for the strength to share my story.

 In contrast, a small segment of those I’ve told have done hateful things – shared my personal information without my consent, treated me as if I were trashy and intentionally hurting others, etc….
-It is important to note, those people have been few and far between, were unhappy individuals and were struggling to find their own self-worth and self-confidence….a couple of which later contracted an STD and came to me to for help.
+It is important to note, those people have been few and far between, were already incredibly unhappy individuals and were struggling to find their own self-worth and self-confidence….a couple of which later contracted an STI and came to me to for help.

 Presently, I am balancing both a pro-active and a re-active regimen.
 Pro-actively, I take holistic and natural over-the-counter supplements to strengthen my immune system.
-Re-actively, I use a prescription medicine to react to herpes break-outs in hopes of shortening their duration.
+Re-actively, I use a prescription medicine to react to herpes outbreaks in hopes of shortening their duration.

 Yes; I have a significant other.
 My significant other has not contracted herpes.
 As a result, it has not really affected him, either.
-We were photographed for Cosmo together about living with an STI, if you’re curious about what he looks like…

 Unfortunately, I must answer yes to this question.

-Historically, I operated under the ‘ask for forgiveness and not permission’ theory – there have been a couple choice occasions I didn’t do either.
+Historically, I operated under the ‘ask for forgiveness and not permission’ theory – there have been a couple choice occasions where I didn’t do either.
 None of this is easy to write, yet, that is precisely why I am writing it…

 It’s made me a more empathetic person all-around.